Juan Soto's homer in extras sends New York Yankees to World Series | TSN

 Soto's homer in extras sends Yankees to World Series

-CLEVELAND (AP) — Juan Soto's arrival last winter was supposed to be that move that pushed the New York Yankees back to the top.
+CLEVELAND (AP) — Juan Soto was supposed to the difference maker, the one who pushed the New York Yankees back to the top.

 They're one step away.